JAndrassy/UnoWiFiDevEdSerial1/README.md

 Open the WiFiEspWebClient example.
 Change the WiFi credentials and upload the sketch.

 WiFiEsp library has timeout issues.
 One of them causes buffer overflow with Uno WiFi Serial1.
-Instructions are in the sketch.
+Instructions are in the example sketch.

 ## Uno WiFi with WiFi Link firmware

 WiFi Link firmware is an Arduino esp8266 core sketch.
-It can by installed by Uploading the source code from IDE, with EspProxy sketch in ATmega.
-For the Uno WiFi with Serial1 the baud rate in config.h must be changed to baud rate used with Serial1.
+It can by installed by Uploading from source code in IDE, with EspProxy sketch in ATmega.

 To make Uno WiFi ready for WiFi Link flashing:
 1. Open in IDE the EspProxy.ino from UnoWiFiDevEdSerial1 examples tools subfolder.